-RESU staff said additional time is also needed for negotiations, beyond what the RESU acquisition timeline estimates, when the property owner obtains their own appraisal.
-While information was not readily available to determine the total number of property owners that obtained their own appraisal or the impact on the acquisition timeline when this happens.
-Analysis of EL 6.7.1 quarterly reports of completed acquisitions found that 20 percent of 96 property owners obtained their own appraisal and when an owner obtained their own appraisal, the purchase price always increased.
+Finally, other factors for property acquisition delays are present.
+First, additional time is needed for negotiations when the property owner obtains their own appraisal, which is beyond RESU's control.
+While information was not readily available to determine the total number of property owners that obtained their own appraisal or the impact on the acquisition timeline when this happens, analysis of EL 6.7.1 quarterly reports of completed acquisitions found that 20 percent of 96 property owners obtained their own appraisal and when an owner obtained their own appraisal, the purchase price always increased.
 For all 19 acquisitions on the EL 6.7.1 report, the owner's appraised value for these 19 acquisitions was, on average, \$218,287 more than the District's initial offer.
 (Median difference was \$62,100.)
 Further research is needed to develop a more accurate estimate of the impact on the acquisition timeline when an owner obtains their own appraisal and the effect on the purchase.
 This information could be used to help project delivery units in their budgeting and planning for property acquisitions.
-The RESU acquisition timeline does not address how much time would be expected for the property owner to obtain an appraisal.
+The RESU acquisition timeline could include information for project managers on how much time would be expected if the property owner obtained an appraisal.